RazaToosy/MergeCsvs/README.md

 MergeCsvs.exe - f "[Path to Root Folder]"

-E.g.
+The resultant csvs are exported to the Output folder off the root folder.

-MergeCsvs.exe -f "C:\Scratch\RootFolder"

-will create the merged csvs in the folder C:\Scratch\RootFolder\Output
+E.g. MergeCsvs.exe -f "C:\Scratch\RootFolder" will create the merged csvs in the folder C:\Scratch\RootFolder\Output